BedkowskiP/unity-react-native/README.md

 Extended [project](https://github.com/BedkowskiP/react-native-unity) with photonPun and photonVoice.

-ReactNative project is inside `UnityApp` folder.
+ReactNative project is inside `unityApp` folder.
 Unity source project is inside `unitySourceProject` folder.

 ### Main fixex:
 1. Destroy and instantiate new PhotonMono object inside unity everytime we leave and enter unity.